glewis373/Electroconvection_Continuation/README.md

 - The 'Utilities' folder contains code for functions used in the Newton iterations, etc.

 NOTES:
-- In the repository code, the preconditioner will be compute at the first branch point.
-To avoid this calculation you can use the following mat-file which contains a pre-computed preconditioner for Ra = 625
+- In the repository code, the preconditioner is computed at the first branch point.
+To avoid this calculation you can use the following mat-file which contains a pre-computed preconditioner for the first branch point at Ra = 625:
 https://drive.google.com/file/d/1psStZ_d0iN5oIVTnvpfqHAuTDLiveaPb/view?usp=sharing

 - In the repository code, the precoditioner is computed with 'parfor' (the Matlab parallel for-loop).
 If you are not able to access this feature, change 'parfor' to 'for', with unfortunately a corresponding increase in computation time.